 Competitive Event Resources

-This year MOST technical skill events (Wednesday events) will have a video submission to qualify to sit for the written exam.
+This year MOST technical skill events will have a video submission to qualify to sit for the written exam.
 Competitors should be practicing all of the skills for their event not knowing which ones they will be asked to submit a video of.
 The requirements will include performing 1-2 of the “mystery skill(s)” without the use of looking at the rubric.
-On January 24th, Montana HOSA will be sharing the “mystery skill” for each event and requirements for video submission.
-The window for submitting this video will then be open until midnight on the night of February 11th.
+On January 22nd, Montana HOSA will be sharing the “mystery skill” for each event and requirements for video submission.
+The window for submitting this video will then be open until midnight on the night of February 16th.

 Instructions and forms to upload coming soon.

-Many of the “soft skills” events that take place on Tuesday and a few of the Wednesday events have supplemental materials that need to be uploaded early this year.
+Many of the “soft skills” events have supplemental materials that need to be uploaded early.
 Please check your short sheet guidelines to see what you need to upload by this date.
-Any event with a Tallo upload will instead be shared to Montana HOSA during this timeframe.
+Any event with a online upload will instead be shared to Montana HOSA during this timeframe.
 Instructions and forms to upload coming soon.

 Qualifying competitors will have the opportunity to showcase their technical and professional skills in competition.
-Tuesday (April 5th) the leadership and teamwork events will be hosted.
-Wednesday (April 6th) the Health Professions and Emergency Preparedness events will be hosted.
 Be sure to check the Montana Gotta Have It and Short Sheet Guidelines for equipment you are responsible for bringing.

 Montana "Gotta Have It" List